 VERSE 5.
 Be free from the love of money, content with such things as you have, for he has said, “I will in no way leave you, neither will I in any way forsake you.”

 content with such things as you have.
-We are to be content with what we have.
+Most Christians are as materialistic as anybody else.
+But the Bible calls us to be content with food and clothing.
+Read more »

 VERSE 6.
 So that with good courage we say, “The Lord is my helper.
 I will not fear.
 What can man do to me?”